elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 1. Click the `Kubeflow pipeline editor` tile to open the Visual Pipeline Editor for Kubeflow Pipelines.
 1. Expand the palette panel.
 Two new component categories are displayed (`analyze` and `download`), each containing one component entry that you added:
    ![Palette with custom components](doc/images/palette-with-custom-components.png)
-1. Drag the `Download File` component onto the canvas to create the first pipeline node.
+1. Drag the '`Download File`' component onto the canvas to create the first pipeline node.
-1. Drag the `Count Rows` component onto the canvas to create a second node and connect the two nodes as shown.
+1. Drag the '`Count Rows`' component onto the canvas to create a second node and connect the two nodes as shown.

    ![Pipeline with two custom components](doc/images/wip-tutorial-pipeline.png)

    Note that each node is tagged with an error icon.
 Hover over each node and review the error messages.
 The components require inputs, which you need to specify to render the nodes functional.
-1. Open the properties of the `Download File` node (right click on the node and select `Open Properties`).
+1. Open the properties of the '`Download File`' node (right click on the node and select `Open Properties`).
 1. Review the node properties.
 The properties are a combination of Elyra-specific properties and information that was extracted from the [underlying component's specification](https://raw.githubusercontent.com/elyra-ai/examples/master/pipelines/run-pipelines-on-kubeflow-pipelines/components/download-file.yaml):
    ```
    name: Download File